wagners logo dark

 Bicycle Accident Lawyer in Halifax

 Like in many other cities, cyclists in Nova Scotia are exposed to serious accidents and personal injuries.
-As cycling is becoming a more popular activity in this part of the world, sharing the road with other cars can be a risky affair.
-Bikers are urged to adhere to the rules of the road to minimize the risk of being critically injured or even killed.
-Cars often have blind spots, which makes it riskier for cyclists.
-From illegally parked cars to motorists who disregard cyclists, potholes, exposure to the elements, and the risk of colliding with an open car door, there are many dangers that hundreds of bicyclists are left exposed to every day.
+As cycling becomes more popular in this region, sharing the road with motor vehicles can be risky.
+Cyclists are urged to follow the rules of the road to minimize the risk of being seriously injured or killed.
+Vehicles often have blind spots, increasing the danger for cyclists.
+From illegally parked cars and motorists who disregard cyclists to potholes, exposure to the elements, and the risk of colliding with an open car door, bicyclists face numerous hazards every day.

-No matter where you drive in Halifax, you’re bound to share the road with other road users.
-In accidents that involve a bike and car, it’s usually the cyclist who sustains serious injuries regardless of who is at fault.
-If involved in a bicycle accident with another car, it’s important to understand your rights.
-You may be eligible for accident benefits regardless of the policy you have at the time of the accident.
-When you speak to a bicycle accident injury lawyer immediately, you’ll get help and advice to receive the compensation you deserve and cater for medical costs, attendant care, loss of income, or any other expenses that came due to the accident.
+No matter where you travel in Halifax, you are likely to share the road with other users.
+In accidents involving a bicycle and a car, the cyclist often sustains serious injuries, regardless of who is at fault.
+If you are involved in a bicycle accident with a motor vehicle, it is important to understand your rights.
+You may be eligible for accident benefits regardless of your policy at the time of the accident.
+When you speak with a bicycle accident injury lawyer as soon as possible, you can receive guidance and support to pursue the compensation you deserve for medical expenses, attendant care, loss of income, and other accident-related costs.

 Dooring incidents and bike accident claims in Nova Scotia

 There are streets in Halifax that can be quite crowded.
-In such places, getting ‘doored’ is any cyclist’s pervasive fear.
-Getting doored simply refers to a situation where a cyclist collides with a parked car door that opens suddenly, usually on the road or the rider’s path.
-When a door is suddenly opened on a cyclist’s path, the resulting injuries can be massive, even when the rider was cycling at low speeds.
-The rider can be thrown off the bike and sustain severe injuries.
+In these areas, getting “doored” is a common fear among cyclists.
+Getting doored refers to a situation where a cyclist collides with a parked car door that is suddenly opened into the rider’s path.
+When this happens, the resulting injuries can be severe, even if the cyclist was travelling at a low speed.
+The rider may be thrown from the bicycle and sustain significant injuries.

-To prove fault, you must show that the driver or occupant of the car was negligent in opening the door, and this resulted in the accident.
-Drivers are required to observe a certain level of care before opening a door into traffic.
-In fact, the law states that drivers of motor vehicles should not open the door on the side of moving traffic unless it is reasonably safe to do so and so long as it will not interfere with the movement of other traffic.
-The injured cyclist can seek compensation from the at-fault party by proving that they were negligent or behaved unreasonably in opening the door into moving traffic.
-With the help of an experienced bicycle accident lawyer in Nova Scotia, you can find different ways to establish the driver’s liability.
+To prove fault, you must show that the driver or occupant of the vehicle was negligent in opening the door and that this negligence caused the accident.
+Drivers are required to exercise a certain level of care before opening a door into traffic.
+The law states that a driver must not open a vehicle door on the side facing moving traffic unless it is reasonably safe to do so and will not interfere with the movement of other traffic.
+An injured cyclist may seek compensation from the at-fault party by proving that the driver acted negligently or unreasonably in opening the door into moving traffic.
+With the assistance of an experienced bicycle accident lawyer in Nova Scotia, you can explore different ways to establish the driver’s liability.

 Can the driver blame the victim for the accident?